Come along to our next college open day

 Find out more by taking a look at our equine academy flyer

 There are three levels within the Hartpury Equine Academy: the Elite Squad, the Elite Development Squad and the Development Squad.
-Membership to each depends upon previous competition history and successful completion of an academy trial.
-Students are able to apply for Academy membership prior to each academic year.
+Membership to each depends upon the partnership meeting present criteria, previous competition history and successful completion of an academy trial.
+Students are able to apply for academy membership from 1 January - 30 June 2018.

 Students are able to apply for Academy membership prior to each academic year.